Tiger's Eye, Hawk's Eye, Cat's Eye

 Asbestos is a well known useful but hazardous material and can cause lung cancer, but its dangerous fibers are well embedded in hawk's eye and cat's eye and pose no danger for its owner.
 They are completely replaced by quartz and iron oxides in tiger's eye.

 According to the more common theory, tiger's eye would present a pseudomorph of quartz after crocidolite.
-Occasionally hawk's eye shows areas of yellow color, corresponding to tiger's eye, and this indicates that hawk's eye represents an intermediate step in the alteration of crocidolite to quartz and iron oxides.
+Occasionally hawk's eye shows areas of yellow color, corresponding to tiger's eye, and this is interpreted as an indication that hawk's eye represents an intermediate step in the alteration of crocidolite to quartz and iron oxides.
 This assumption is further supported by the fact that both tiger's eye and hawk's eye occur in the same veins as crocidolite, however in general only at places where these veins appear at the surface.
 This top layer is said to have been silicified starting from the surface.
 If one follows a vein into the ground, one will first find tiger's eye, then at most places after a few meters hawk's eye, and finally crocidolite asbestos.
 So the silicification at most places extends further into the ground than the oxidative alterations, and both processes are considered secondary - they apparently occurred after the crocidolite veins have formed, the silicification only for some period in time, while the oxidation is an ongoing process.

 Occurrence